 1. Create a Project Layout with Objectives

 Next, know your objective.
-Objectives are geared towards the end result and information you will obtain, not steps in the research project.
+Objectives are geared towards the end result and information you will obtain, not steps in a qualitative research project.
 For example:

 Understand what drives customer retention for my company vs. the direct competitor